EDUCBA Logo

 • The hone spins about its axis and oscillates gently, which can be mechanically or hydraulically controlled.
 A honing tool mounted on a travel head rotates and moves simultaneously in certain situations.

 • The machine positions the workpiece horizontally and rotates it around its axis.
-Machining extremely lengthy workpieces require a gauge to determine the proper size, making it ideal.
+Machining extremely lengthy workpieces requires a gauge to determine the proper size, making it ideal.

 #2 Vertical Honing Machine

-• The tool and the workpiece are both positioned vertically in this method of machining.
+• The tool and the workpiece are positioned vertically in this machining method.
 These machines come in a variety of spindle configurations.

 • The tool revolves while the workpiece remains motionless.
 Fixtures are in place to precisely position the workpiece.
 Modern machinery uses hydraulic drives to control tools and workpieces.